The Suicide Squad (film)

 The Suicide Squad is a 2021 American superhero film based on the DC Comics team Suicide Squad.
-Written and directed by James Gunn, it is a standalone sequel to Suicide Squad (2016) and the tenth film in the DC Extended Universe (DCEU).
+Written and directed by James Gunn, it is a sequel to Suicide Squad (2016) and the tenth film in the DC Extended Universe (DCEU).
 The film stars an ensemble cast including Margot Robbie, Idris Elba, John Cena, Joel Kinnaman, David Dastmalchian, Daniela Melchior, Michael Rooker, Jai Courtney, Peter Capaldi, Alice Braga, Pete Davidson, Sylvester Stallone, and Viola Davis.
-In the film, several convicts join a task force known as the "Suicide Squad" in exchange for lighter sentences.
+In the film, a group of convicts join a task force known as the "Suicide Squad" in exchange for lighter sentences.
 They are sent to the South American island nation of Corto Maltese to destroy all traces of the giant alien starfish Starro the Conqueror before it falls into the local government's control.

-Warner Bros. originally hired Gavin O'Connor to direct.
+Warner Bros.
+Pictures originally hired Gavin O'Connor to direct.
 However, O'Connor left due to creative differences, and Gunn was hired to write and direct the film after being temporarily fired by Disney and Marvel Studios as director of Guardians of the Galaxy Vol. 3 (2023).
 He drew inspiration from war films and John Ostrander's 1980s Suicide Squad comics.
 Filming took place from September 2019 to February 2020, primarily in Atlanta, Georgia, as well as in Colón, Panama, and Porto, Portugal.
 The film had the biggest sets ever built for a Warner Bros. production.

 The Suicide Squad premiered theatrically in the United Kingdom on July 30, 2021, and was released in the United States on August 5, simultaneously in theaters and on the streaming service HBO Max.
-Unlike its predecessor, the film received positive reviews from critics and became the most-streamed DCEU film on HBO Max.
-Nevertheless, the film fell short of projections, grossing $168.7 million worldwide against a $185 million production budget.
+Unlike its predecessor, the film received positive reviews from critics and became the second most-streamed DCEU film on HBO Max.
+The Suicide Squad grossed $169 million against a $185 million production budget.
 Its box office performance was attributed to factors such as the COVID-19 pandemic, the film's availability on HBO Max, and its relationship to the first Suicide Squad.
-Peacemaker, a spin-off television series starring Cena, debuted on HBO Max in January 2022.
-An animated series continuing from the film's events, Creature Commandos, debuted on HBO Max in December 2024 as the first installment of the succeeding DC Universe (DCU) franchise.
-Waller, another television series starring Davis, is also in development for HBO Max as part of the DCU.
+It was followed by a spin-off television series, Peacemaker, in 2022, and an animated series, Creature Commandos, in 2024.
+A further television series, Waller, is in development.